 “Do it right or don’t do it at all.”

-These are the clichés that make up business advice we all know.
+These are the clichés of business advice we all know.
 Okay, the last one was from my mom.

 But the point is you can’t do everything – and do it well.
-Which reminds me of the ‘good-fast-cheap triangle’ tweet my friend Rachelle Wise just sent last week.
+This reminds me of the ‘good-fast-cheap triangle’ tweet my friend Rachelle Wise just sent last week.

 If you’re a roofer, be a roofer.
 Go horizontal if you want, and do HVAC, but don’t start installing windows.